hellowise/cocus-playwright/README.md

 Tests might fail running in parallel because there is only one user available.
 This can be updated to have more users, but due to the small size of the project, it wasn't implemented.
 Make sure to run tests one by one to ensure there will be no failures due to action override in the same user.

-NOTE: In case you are experience protocol errors during execution, switch browsers to firefox.
+- **NOTE**: In case you are experience protocol errors during execution, switch browsers to firefox.
-Chromium has an issue loading the page.
+Chromium can have an issue loading the page.